ssebs/go-mmp/README.md

 # Mini Macro Pad (go-mmp)
-Macro Pad driver software, written in Golang.
-If you have an arduino powered device, you could use this to run various keyboard shortcuts and other macros.
-No device?
+Simplify task automation with an arduino and some 3D printing.
+This lets you create shortcuts and run them at the press of a button, customizable through a YAML config file.

+> No device?
 No problem!
 You can still click on the buttons to run the macros.

 Here's what the GUI looks like, you can click the buttons to run the macro, or use the arduino to press them.
 ![screenshot of gui](res/GUIScreenshot.png)

+Most of my keybinds are for an FPS shooter, for example typing "gg" in the chat.

 ## What kind of macros can you make?
 - Shortcuts: